sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 * Number of cases are is columns where each column is a day

 **Step 1: Load and Explore the Data**
 This was straight forward as the source was in csv format.
+We are using a data

 ![enter image description here](img/Capture.JPG)